-According to the Journal of Physiology, cats can respond to differences between warm and cool temperatures.
-A cat’s paws are particularly sensitive to temperature changes.
+According to the Journal of Physiology, cats can respond to the differences between warm and cool temperatures.
+A cat’s paws are susceptible to temperature changes.

 As descendants of the African wildcat, cats crave warmth.
-Cats have an average body temperature of 102 degrees Fahrenheit, compared to our 97.5˚.
-Most domestic cats are hard-wired to adapt to warmer climates.
+Cats have an average body temperature of 102 degrees Fahrenheit, compared to 97.5 degrees for humans.
+Most domestic cats are hardwired to adapt to warmer climates.
 Those that live in colder areas develop thick, fluffy fur to survive, which traps the heat and keeps them warm.

-However, most pet cats rely on external heat sources to stay warm, which they find through our body heat.
-Because heat has been transferred from our body to the seat after a long time sitting, cats can sense the warmth and will move there to take advantage.
+However, most domesticated cats rely on external heat sources to stay warm, which they sometimes get via our body heat.
+Because heat has been transferred from our body to the seat after a long time sitting, cats can sense the warmth and move there to take advantage.

-Interestingly, because a cat’s fur is insulating, it can prevent the animal from noticing it is too hot.
-As our body heat dissipates from the seat quickly, it won’t cause a problem.
+Interestingly, because a cat’s fur is insulating, it can prevent the animal from realizing it’s too hot.
+As our body heat dissipates from the seat very quickly, it won’t cause a problem.

 Cats produce many different scents to communicate messages to other felines.
 They also find their own scent reassuring.
-A cat will jump in your seat to deposit its scent, which both makes the chair smell more familiar and the environment more comfortable.
+A cat will jump on your seat to deposit its scent, making the chair smell more familiar and the environment more comfortable.

 If you have other cats in the house, this process shows dominance and allows a cat to mark its territory to warn all other animals off.